 This course has been designed to be clear and effective.
 Each lesson explains the most important topics related to music mastering in a clear and direct way.
 You can study a couple of lessons in just 15 minutes each day!
-It takes you in a step-by-step process, from file selection to audio bouncing for CD or web platforms (iTunes, Spotify, YouTube, etc.).
+It takes you in a step-by-step process, from file selection to audio bouncing for CD or web platforms (Apple Music, Spotify, YouTube, etc.).
 The lessons include topics like:

-All these techniques can be applied for any music style: Pop, rock, latin, hip-hop, EDM, urbano, ballad, country, etc. The information in the course is also valuable for other kinds of audio productions, like:
+All these techniques can be applied on any music style: Pop, rock, latin, hip-hop, EDM, urbano, ballad, country, etc. The information in the course is also valuable for other kinds of audio productions, like:

-At the end of the course you will get the knowledge and examples to start mastering your own songs and music productions.
-This will improve the final quality of your music, videos, podcasts, video games, recordings, etc.
+At the end of the course, you will get the knowledge and examples to start mastering your own songs and music productions.
+You will know how to use your available audio plugins (VST, AU, AAX, etc) in a mastering setup.

 You only need any DAW (Logic, Pro Tools, Cubase, Ableton Live, etc.) and its native processors (plugins) to get started!*

 You will be guided by a certified audio instructor, with more than 15 years of teaching experience at all levels, from seminars to college-level classes and a top instructor on Udemy, so academic quality is guaranteed.
 Join more than 8,000 students worldwide and learn more about audio!